rahatlou/CMP/lab/sessions.md

 ## Session 10 (21/12/2020)
 Today we exercise with data generation and fitting.
 We simulate the Higgs mass spectrum and fit it with a signal and background model before performing some simple statistical analysis.

-Step by step instructions are available as a [notebook](lab10.ipynb).
+Step by step instructions are available as a [notebook](lab10.ipynb) ([with solutions](lab10-solution.ipynb)).
 You should submit the completed notebook.
 You can also save the most meaningful plots as pdf and submit them as well.

 <!--